How to Manage a Brand during a Crisis!

 We’ve created a brand crisis framework containing best-practice steps all companies should use to protect their brand integrity during a crisis.

-If your company sells healthcare products, food, or sanitiser products, you’re probably not too concerned about the current Coronavirus (COVID-19) Pandemic, and the unfolding downturn in the global economy.
+If your company sells healthcare products, food, or sanitiser products, you’re probably not too concerned about the Coronavirus (COVID-19) Pandemic, and the unfolding downturn in the global economy.

 However, those businesses who DO NOT sell these types of products or services RIGHT NOW is the time when you need to STOP and think seriously about how you will manage your brand over the next 12-months.